 How much does it cost for you to give 4 washable pads and 4 pairs of knickers to a school girl?

 It works out that the cost per girl is about £2.50 (depending on the exchange rate).
-We expect that the pads and pants will last them for at least a year with reasonable care.The cost includes all material, transport, labour, teaching time etc, except that Tom’s time is NOT included because he is separately supported.
+We expect that the pads and pants will last them for at least a year with reasonable care.The cost includes all material, transport, labour, teaching time, etc.

 Why do the girls in the schools all have shaven heads or very short hair?